I. POLICY OVERVIEW

 The College encourages all members of the College community to report suspicious or criminal activity to law enforcement as soon as possible.
 Crimes may be reported anonymously.
 In the event of a crime in progress or at any time there is a risk of harm to persons or property, call 911.

-In addition, CSAs have a legal obligation to file a report of suspected criminal activity with law enforcement and with the Vice President of Student Service’s Office to ensure statistical inclusion of all Clery Act Crimes in the College’s Annual Security Report, when those crimes occur on or near College Property.
+In addition, CSAs have a legal obligation to file a report of suspected criminal activity with law enforcement and with the Dean of Student Service’s Office to ensure statistical inclusion of all Clery Act Crimes in the College’s Annual Security Report, when those crimes occur on or near College Property.
 Any individual identified by the College as a CSA shall receive notification of that designation and the requirement that the

 individual report information about Clery Act Crimes.
 Training will also be provided to all persons with this designation.
 While CSAs must report any Clery Act Crime that comes to their attention, at the request of the victim, the victim’s identity may remain anonymous.